-Those carolers at your door or that trip to sing carols at your church have something in common – singing together inspires and connects us.
-It is good for us.
+Those carolers at your door or that trip to sing carols at your church have something in common – singing together inspires, and connects us.
+It is a healing activity.

 Stacy Horn discovered this one Christmas when she was suffering from anxiety and desperately looking for a way to stop the destructive behaviours she was engaged in, including binge drinking and unhealthy relationships.
 She remembered how it felt when singing in her school choir – such a happy and wholesome memory.
 It prompted her to start looking for a choir to join.
 After a search, she finally found her choir home in a church.
 For Horn, singing brought her into contact with new people and new ways of seeing herself.
 A fresh perspective helped her move away from a damaging lifestyle and the anxiety that had accompanied it.